JeremiahKaren/35percent.github.io/_posts/2017-10-10-council-leader-inaccurate-figures.md

 ![](http://35percent.org/img/pj11000councilhomesletter.png)
 *Extract from Councillor John's [open letter](/img/pj11000councilhomesletter.pdf)*

-## Listening to communities
+##The listening council
-Earlier this week Council leader Peter John spoke at the Labour party conference alongside Labour's shadow Minister for housing John Healey.
+As well as speaking, or at least tweeting, Cllr John wants us to know that Southwark also 'listens'.
+He appeared earlier this week at the Labour party conference, alongside Labour's shadow Minister for housing John Healey.
 The title of the talk was _'Listening to communities - the future of social housing post Grenfell'_.

 ![](http://35percent.org/img/lpc.png)

-We hope that Councillor John's model of 'listening to communities' is not adopted by the rest of the Labour party.
-Heygate residents were [denied a ballot](http://heygate.github.io/img/councilrulesoutvote.pdf) and 70% of residents balloted on the Aylesbury estate [voted against demolition](https://www.theguardian.com/society/2001/dec/27/1), on a 73% ballot turnout.
-If this is listening to communities then it is the Grenfell model of listening to communities and needs to change.

-## The Listening Council
-Private eye has shown us that Councillor John is much better at listening to developers than he is to communities.
+All the evidence,though, is that Southwark is deaf to its communities, particularly its council estate communities.
+On the Aylesbury estate, 70% of residents balloted [voted against its demolition](https://www.theguardian.com/society/2001/dec/27/1), on a 73% ballot turnout - all to no avail; the estate is being demolished, regardless and Southwark continues its ruthless treatment of leaseholders who stand in its way.
+The Heygate estate community did not even get the chance to be ignored, and were [denied a ballot](http://heygate.github.io/img/councilrulesoutvote.pdf)on the future of their homes and estate.

+When it comes to developers, though, Southwark is all ears, as articles in Private eye and more recently [Vice magazine](https://www.vice.com/en_uk/article/43avj3/the-london-lobbyist-with-ties-to-billions-of-pounds-of-gentrification) show.
+Cllr John is found to have had no less than seven meetings with London lobbyist Peter Bingle, who works [in the service of Lendlease](https://web.archive.org/web/20170614105632/http://www.terrapincommunications.co.uk/our-clients/).
 ![](http://crappistmartin.github.io/images/private-eye-southwark-council-developers.png)

 This is further confirmed by a [recent article](https://www.vice.com/en_uk/article/43avj3/the-london-lobbyist-with-ties-to-billions-of-pounds-of-gentrification) in Vice magazine, where Councillor John is found to have had no less than seven meetings with London lobbyist Peter Bingle, who works [in the service of Lendlease](https://web.archive.org/web/20170614105632/http://www.terrapincommunications.co.uk/our-clients/).